Malivil/TTT-Randomat-20/README.md

 _randomat_sensitive_scale_max_ - Default: 500 - The maximum sensitivity to use.

 ## Don't.
 Blink.
 Spawns a configurable number of Weeping Angels, each attached to a different player.
-The Weepiong Angel  will kill their assigned player when the player's back is turned
+The Weeping Angel will kill their assigned player when the player's back is turned
 \
 \
 **ConVars**